Cerebral Palsy Treatment

 Cerebral palsy (CP) is a neuromuscular disorder that affects a child’s movement and coordination, causing issues like muscle contracture, low muscle tone, and problems with balance and coordination.
 Cerebral palsy is often present at birth or the early years of a child’s life, and is caused by damage or abnormalities in the parts of the brain that control movement and coordination.

 Cerebral palsy treatment involves coordinated care with a team of specialists in different areas, including neurologists, physical and occupational therapists, speech and language pathologists, and orthopaedic surgeons.
-At Children’s Orthopaedic & Scoliosis Surgery Associates, our cerebral palsy specialists include Dr. Bland, Dr. Phillips, Dr. Hahn, and Dr. Neustadt.
+At Children’s Orthopaedic & Scoliosis Surgery Associates, our cerebral palsy specialists include Dr. Bland, Dr. Phillips, and Dr. Hahn.
 All of our specialists are fellowship-trained in pediatric orthopaedic surgery, including cerebral palsy treatment.
 Additionally, Dr. Bland trained with Dr. Henry Chambers, an internationally-recognized expert on cerebral palsy treatment.
 He also has an interest in medical mission trips involving the treatment of cerebral palsy.

 What is Cerebral Palsy?

 Cerebral palsy typically develops before birth, though the cause of the brain abnormalities often cannot be determined.
 The brain of an unborn child is susceptible to damage from factors like maternal infections, toxins, and exposure to drugs and alcohol.
 Lack of oxygen during or after birth, infection, or head injury can lead to the development of CP after birth.
 Premature babies also have a higher risk of developing CP.
 Early signs of CP typically begin to show in the early years of a child’s life, and may include missing milestones like rolling over, sitting, crawling, or walking.

 Cerebral palsy typically causes physical disabilit, like muscle contractures, affecting the child’s mobility and coordination, though the extent of the disability can range from mild to severe.
 Children with mild cases can often walk without assistance, while children with more severe cases may need crutches, walkers, or wheelchairs for mobility.

 Though there is no cure for CP, early detection and treatment can help children improve functional capabilities and delay the need for surgical procedures.